Cross-validated risk scores adaptive enrichment (CADEN) design: Discussion

 \section{Discussion}

 Adaptive enrichment designs have the potential to improve the efficiency of clinical trials by enriching the trial population with a subgroup of patients that could benefit from the treatment more than average (the sensitive group).
 Several statistical approaches have been proposed so far in the literature for identifying the sensitive group using biomarker data.
 Here, we presented an adaptive enrichment design that identifies the sensitive group based on (potentially high-dimensional) baseline data.
 Specifically, the design considers enriching the recruitment with patients who are predicted to benefit from the treatment, based on their baseline covariates.
 The design includes early stopping for futility if no promising treatment effect is identified in the sensitive group and also the difference between the arms in the overall trial population is not significant.
 The sensitive group is identified using the risk score approach where each patient is assigned a score constructed from their baseline covariates.
+Thus, the adaptive signature allows for the definition of the subgroup during the first stage of the trial, while the enrichment part of the design is based on the subgroup for the second stage.

-We have provided a freely available R package that implements the method.
+We have provided a freely available {\tt R} package that implements the method.
 We have investigated the performance of the CADEN by applying it to simulated data scenarios with various response rates for the sensitive group and different sample sizes.
 As expected, the power increased with the increase of the sample size and/or the response rate in the sensitive group due to the fact that the probability of identifying a promising effect in the sensitive group increases.